M.A in African Studies:

 Program Duration and Structure

 There are two tracks - the Thesis Track and the Applied Track.
-Students in both of the tracks are required to take the Core courses, the Project Workshop and to conduct a Research Project/Applied Project in a local community in Africa.
-The Research Project/Applied Project: during the third semester, students will embark on a 3-month Research or Applied project on the African Continent.
+Students in both of the tracks are required to take the Core courses, the Project Workshop, and to conduct a Research Project or an Applied Project in a local community in Africa.
 Students in the Thesis Track are required to write a Thesis based on the Research Project.
-Students in the Applied Track are required to write a Project Report upon completion of the Applied Project.
+Students in the Applied Track are required to write a Project Report or a Policy Paper upon completion of the Applied Project.

-The MA in African Sustainable Communities is a year and a half long program (three semesters).
+The MA in African Sustainable Communities is a year and a half long program (three semesters), plus another semester for writing up the final submissions.
 The first year is dedicated to formal study and coursework at BGU.
-Students must finish their required and electives classes over the course of two semesters during this first year.
-During the third semester, students must spend a minimum of three months in a local project in Africa.
-Graduating from the program in three semesters requires the students to follow the program structure, as detailed below.
-Students in the Thesis Track, who do not submit their thesis by the end of the third semester, will be able to submit their thesis by the end of two additional semesters, in accordance with their advisor's recommendations and the approval of the head of the program.
+Students must finish their required and elective classes over the course of two semesters during this first year.
+During the third semester, students must spend a minimum of three months on a local project in Africa.
+Students on both tracks will then have to submit their thesis, project report, or policy paper by the end of the fourth semester.

 A Sampling of Classes

-- Politics and Society in Africa of the 20th Century
+– Economics, Politics, and Society in Africa of the 20th Century

 – The Politics of Global Health